aperezgomez/weather-app/README.md

 The app uses OpenWeatherMap API.
 Ensure you have your API key.
 If you don't have one, register at [OpenWeatherMap](https://openweathermap.org/api) and replace `API_KEY` in the `script.js` file with your own key.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](./LICENSE.md) file for details.